Set Sail on a New Career with Cruise Planners

 One of the ways you might land a job you love is to tap into what you enjoy doing when you aren’t at work, which is how these two Cruise Planners franchise owners turned their love for world travel into full-time careers.

 Debra Thune spent 21 years in law enforcement before she embarked on a career as a travel advisor.
-Today, Thune and her husband, Tony, are part of a network of more than 2,500 people working from home as franchise owners of Cruise Planners, an American Express Travel Representative.
+Today, Thune and her husband, Tony, are part of a network of more than 2,500 people working from home as franchise owners of Cruise Planners.
 Named one of the top 200 franchise opportunities for 2020 by Franchise Business Review and the No. 1 travel franchise to own by Entrepreneur magazine, Cruise Planners is a home-based travel business offering cruises, guided land tours, and all-inclusive resort vacations to customers throughout the United States.
 Its nationwide network of travel agents enjoy open territories and can sell travel to anyone in the United States.

 With a solid background in customer service and plenty of trips under their belt, the Thunes decided to turn their careers in a different direction after retiring in the spring of 2019.